Sebastien-Raguideau/Ebame/Nanopore.md

-Compare the different basecalling methods on the subset of pod5/fast5 files.
-Only try fast and high quality as SUP is very slow on CPUs.
-Basecalling will not complete in the time available, examine the fastq.temp files produced.
-Config files must be specified or kit and flow cell can be specified without a config file. `Dorado basecaller` can also be used to call modified base probibilites, currently 4mC, 5mC and 6mA are supported for bacterial epigenetic modifications.
+Compare the different basecalling methods (Dorado fast, hac and sup and/or Guppy - depreciated) on the subset of pod5/fast5 files.
+SUP is very slow on CPUs.
+Basecalling will not complete in the time available, examine the fastq files produced using more or head. `Dorado basecaller` can also be used to call modified base probibilites, currently 4mC, 5mC and 6mA are supported for bacterial epigenetic modifications.
 Dorado basecaller can demultiplex during basecalling or in post by using dorado demux.
 Further information can be found on the github page : [https://github.com/nanoporetech/dorado](https://github.com/nanoporetech/dorado)

 NB: When using dorado basecaller, it is possable to resume an interupted run by using the '--resume-from' flag.